 The Company is listed on the Main Market of the London Stock Exchange and is subject to the Listing Rules, Prospectus Rules and the Disclosure Guidance and Transparency Rules published by the Financial Conduct Authority ("FCA").
 The Company is a member of the Association of Investment Companies ("AIC").

 Investment Objective

-The Company aims to achieve a superior total return from a portfolio of high quality European (excluding the UK) investments.
+The Company aims to achieve a superior total return from a portfolio of European (excluding the UK) investments where the quality of the business is deemed to be high or significantly improving.

 Investment Policy